kamiljaworski975/professional/text.md

 Roof extensions are the most straightforward, but depend on having a suitable roof.
 A dormer loft conversion is a loft extension to your roof, but doesn't normally take up the whole of the roof space.
 It also has the advantage of adding plenty of natural light.
-Mansard extensions are particularly popular within the areas of Central, North and West London that we cover, as they follow local conservation requirements in order to blend in with other properties.
+Mansard extensions are particularly popular within the areas of Central, North and West London that.
 Unlike a dormer conversion, it doesn't add to the roof space, but rebuilds the whole side of the roof.
 Whichever you choose, the good news is that, with the exception of Mansard loft conversions, planning permission is almost never required (although we will always advise on this).

 Suspended ceiling,////////////////////